 (The first two decades of civil war ended in 1972, the numbers from that death toll and those displaced remains largely unknown and are largely thought to be similar.)

-In May of 2001, approximately 3800 boys, now known as The Lost Boys of Sudan, left Kakuma Refugee camp in Kenya after several years of massive suffering were granted refuge in the US.
+In the fall of 2000, approximately 3800 boys and girls, now known as The Lost Boys and Girls of Sudan, embarked on yet another journey to the United States of America from Kakuma Refugee Camp in Kenya after several years of massive suffering in many refugee camps in East Africa.
 Many have since become US citizens and have continued to pursue their education.
 Thousands more have also been granted refuge elsewhere and are scattered around the globe.

 The families’ left behind living in the towns of Duk Padiet, Mareng, and Duk Payuel within former Duk County area are among some of those hardest hits by the mass-genocide and the last two decades of civil war.